Maui Snorkeling from Beach or Boat

-You can snorkel on Maui and easily see many beautiful fish, whether you walk out into the water from a beach, or have a boat take you farther away from shore.
+You can do your Maui snorkeling and easily see many beautiful fish, whether you walk out into the water from a beach, or have a boat take you farther away from shore.

 If you go on your own, you will save some money, compared to going out on a snorkel boat cruise.
 But be sure you are a good swimmer, check current ocean conditions, go with a buddy, and find out where it is safest to go.
-Most importantly, check in advance to learn where to see the most fish, coral, and turtles, that is close to the area of Maui where you are staying.
-Ask about those things where you rent your snorkel gear.
-When renting your snorkel gear, it is a lot less expensive to rent at Maui Dive Shop or Boss Frog’s or Snorkel Bob’s in local shopping strips, than to rent from the booths right on the beach or in front of the big hotels.
-For an even better deal, there’s a Snorkel Store in Lahaina and Kaanapali and Kihei that rents you good quality snorkel gear at good prices with a 2 for the price of 1 special, so see their website at The Snorkel Store.
-(You can even rent a snorkel mask with a built-in still and video camera there.)
+Most importantly, check in advance to learn where to see the most fish, coral, and turtles, that are close to the area of Maui where you are staying.
+Ask about those Maui snorkeling tips where you rent your snorkel gear.
+When renting your snorkel gear, it is a lot less expensive to rent at Boss Frog’s in local shopping strips, than to rent from the booths right on the beach or in front of the big hotels. you might also want to try snuba diving in Maui.

-See below for a discussion of some of the companies offering snorkel boat cruises daily from Maui, as well as a video of snorkeling on Maui.
+See below for a discussion of some of the companies offering Maui snorkeling on boat cruises daily, as well as a video of snorkeling on Maui.
 Or click for more things to do on Maui.

 Pacific Whale Foundation

-Pacific Whale Molokini Express info, discount prices, reservations
+Pacific Whale Foundation Molokini Snorkel Tour info, price, reservations

-This is the most luxurious snorkel boat.
+This is the most luxurious Maui snorkeling boat.
 They have scuba as well as snorkeling on each cruise.
-The go to Honolua Bay Marine Sanctuary or similar locations, and include whale watching during the winter whale season.
+They go to Honolua Bay Marine Sanctuary or similar locations and include whale watching during the winter whale season.
 The departure is from Kaanapali Beach.
 A unique feature of the Hula Girl is a full galley kitchen and chef that provides an ala carte menu and cooked to order food.
 There are freshly baked goods, surf & turf, fish entrees, and many other choices.
 There’s also a full bar.
 They even have wi-fi onboard.
 Maximum 49 passengers.
 The usual tour time is 9:30 AM to 2:30 PM.